thomtreebus/Pacto/DevInstructions.md

   ```

 - EMAIL STUFF
-- Cloudinary variables - the values for these variables are the same as in the client .env file but the names are different
+- [Cloudinary](https://cloudinary.com/) variables - the values for these variables are the same as in the client .env file but the names are different
   ```
   CLOUDINARY_CLOUD_NAME= *insert your cloud name* CLOUDINARY_KEY= *insert your Cloudinary key* CLOUDINARY_SECRET= *insert your Cloudinary secret*
   ```
-- [University API](http://universities.hipolabs.com/search?country=United%20Kingdom) - the API used for getting the name and domain for all the universities in the UK.
+- [University API](http://universities.hipolabs.com/search?country=United%20Kingdom) URL - Add the URL for the University API as shown below:
   ```
   UNIVERSITY_API=http://universities.hipolabs.com/search?country=United%20Kingdom
   ```